ibm-cloud-docs/vpc/vsi_is_profiles.md

 [Select availability]{: tag-green}

-The following profiles support Confidential computing with Intel Software Guard Extensions (SGX), Confidential computing with Intel Trusted Domain Extension (TDX), and secure boot.
+The following profiles support Confidential computing with Intel Software Guard Extensions (SGX) and secure boot.

+The confidential computing profiles are available only in the Dallas (us-south) and Frankfurt (eu-de) regions.
+{: note}

 For more information about confidential computing, see [Confidential computing for x86 Virtual Servers for VPC](/docs/vpc?topic=vpc-about-sgx-vpc).